Ahmedmk11/calorific/README.md

 ## Technologies Used

 - MongoDB: Database for storing user information and calorie data.
+- Mongoose: Object modeling library for MongoDB.
-- Express.js: Backend framework for handling API requests.
+- NestJS: Backend framework for handling API requests.
 - React: Frontend library for building the user interface.
 - Node.js: JavaScript runtime environment for running the server.
 - Redux: State management library for managing global state.